Install xNIC on Linux

 To make installation easy, the xNIC is installed from the cloudSwXtch instance via a one-time set of shell commands.
 The xNIC is matched to the attached cloudSwXtch instance and should be reinstalled if the cloudSwXtch version changes.

-Open a terminal on the VM you wish to install the xNIC software on and run the following commands, which will download the installation script and then execute it:
+Open a terminal on the VM where the xNIC should be installed, and run the following commands, which will download the installation script, change its permissions, and then execute it:

 wget http://<cloudSwXtch-ctrl-ip>/swx/services/install/swx-xnic-install.sh;